 In Part 1, we discussed the medical and health components of caring for a stroke patient.
-Here, we talk about what it takes to deliver effective home health care in Maryland, as well as some everyday challenges you may face when caring for your parent.
+Here, we talk about what it takes to deliver effective senior home care services in Washington, DC and the surrounding communities as well as some everyday challenges you may face when caring for your parent.

 Driving & Transportation